nephio-experimental/one-summit-22-workshop/demo-setup.md

   `./scripts/repos.sh create $PARTICIPANT`

-# Automation TODO
+## Automation TODO

 * The `repos.sh` script and GitHub token are available on the VM; we could run `./repos.sh create $(hostname)` to automatically create the repositories.
-If we do this, the script may fail due to repos already existing, or due to GitHub rate limits.
+If we do this, the script may fail due to repostories already existing, or due to GitHub rate limits.
 So, we need to be sure it failing does not abort the rest of setup.
-We also need to be prepared to run the script again from the workshop VM to provision any repos that failed to be created.
+We also need to be prepared to run the script again from the workshop VM to provision any repositories that failed to be created.